-The 39 Restaurant is a restaurant in PNB Darby Park that redefines classic Malay cuisine.
+The 39 Restaurant is a restaurant in PNB Perdana Hotel & Suites On The Park that redefines classic Malay cuisine.
 Set in elegant surrounds, it presents Malay cooking in an all-new setting by entering the fine-dining circle.
 Here, special emphasis is placed on food presentation and dishes use only top-notch ingredients.

 The 39 Restaurant is divided into an air-conditioned indoor dining area and an al fresco rooftop section.
 There are no alcoholic beverages served so patrons enjoy the excellent teh tarik (milk tea) and kopi o (coffee), which is not really a hardship since the food pairs up better with these drinks anyway.